 Administrative Wage Garnishment Resolution

-This is not so with an Administrative Wage Garnishment.
+This is not the case with an Administrative Wage Garnishment.
 Here are some facts about AWG:

 - If you default on your federal student loan(s), the government can commence an AWG without a lawsuit or a judgment from a court.